un1t/django-resized/README.markdown

 ## Field options

-    use_thumnail_aspect_ratio
+    use_thumbnail_aspect_ratio

 Defaults to False.
 If set to True, the thumbnail will have the full specified or default size and will be centered if it does not occupy the full space in either dimension.

     background_color

 Defaults to transparent or white (depending on whether the source image supports transparency).
-Only used if use_thumnail_aspect_ratio is True.
+Only used if use_thumbnail_aspect_ratio is True.

 ## Usage